BitBoxSwiss/bitbox-base/docs/operating-system.md

 ---
 # BitBoxBase: Operating system

 As the BitBoxBase is designed as a networked appliance, it's important that the base operating system is reliable, but also heavily customizable.
 Specialized solutions to build customizable Linux environment like Buildroot or the Yocto project would be a good fit, but due to lack of hardware support and the immense complexity of these suites, we decided on a similar but much simpler approach.
 A later move to an "enterprise-grade" embedded Linux distribution is possible.

 The Debian-based Linux distribution Armbian also features a reliable build environment that allows to build the operating system from source, configure the resulting kernel in minute detail and customize the resulting disk image using regular bash scripts within a chroot environment.

-More detail on how to build the base operating image yourself will be detailed in the [Armbian build](os/armbian-build.md) docs.
+More detail on how to build the base operating image yourself is available in the [Armbian build](os/armbian-build.md) docs.